-In this podcast, ODI’s Business Director Stuart Coleman is joined by Dame Wendy Hall DBE, FRS, FREng, Regius Professor of Computer Science, Associate Vice President (International Engagement) and Executive Director of the Web Science Institute at the University of Southampton, Helen Crooks, Chief Data Officer Ofgem and Ambassador for AI and Data Economy for Innovate UK, Christopher Argent, Founder and Managing Director, Generation CFO, and Abubakar Suleiman, CEO, Sterling Bank.
+In the second episode of the ODI Inside Business podcast, ODI’s Business Director Stuart Coleman is joined by Dame Wendy Hall DBE, FRS, FREng, Regius Professor of Computer Science, Associate Vice President (International Engagement) and Executive Director of the Web Science Institute at the University of Southampton; Helen Crooks, Chief Data Officer, Ofgem, and Ambassador for AI and Data Economy for Innovate UK; Christopher Argent, Founder and Managing Director, Generation CFO; and Abubakar Suleiman, CEO, Sterling Bank.

-Fields like accountancy, finance, medicine and law are all highly professionalised, and have formally recognised training, (e.g. Certified Public Accountant – CPA; CFA – Certified Financial Analyst, etc.) that adds a credibility stamp to their expertise.
-This increases their trustworthiness within their network.
+Fields like accountancy, finance, medicine and law are all highly professionalised, and have formally recognised training, (e.g. Certified Public Accountant – CPA; CFA – Certified Financial Analyst, etc.) that adds a credibility stamp to a business leader’s expertise and increases their trustworthiness within their network.
 We tend to trust people in white-collar professions because they are certified by a credible and highly respected third party.
 They have well established ethical codes of conduct, like the Hippocratic Oath for medical professionals.

 Abubakar SuleimanCEO, Sterling Bank

 Chris ArgentFounder and Managing Director, Generation CFO

 Dame Wendy HallRegius Professor of Computer Science, University of Southampton